nicocalu/PPI-Graphomer/README.md

 ```bash
 python evaluate.py  --batch_path [path_to_BatchData]
 ```
 This script will print the model and output the correlation coefficient between the predicted values and labels for the batch.
+The specific predicted values can be viewed in file "./result/default/evaluate.csv".